umputun/spot/README.md

 ## Runtime variables

-SimploTask supports runtime variables that can be used in the playbook file.
+Spot supports runtime variables that can be used in the playbook file.
 The following variables are supported:

 - `{SPOT_REMOTE_HOST}`: The remote host name or IP address.
 - `{SPOT_REMOTE_NAME}`: The remote custom name, set in inventory or playbook as `name`.